CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>             VRF

-### Atrributes
+### Attributes

   area                 OSPF areas

-  default-originate    Advertise a default route as external lsa distance             Administrative distance for installation into the rib max-metric           Set maximum metric value in router lsa to make stub
+  default-originate    Advertise a default route as external lsa

+  distance             Administrative distance for installation into the rib

+  max-metric           Set maximum metric value in router lsa to make stub router
-                       router

   log                  Log configuration

   redistribute         Route redistribute

   timers               Timers

   enable               Turn the feature 'on' or 'off'.
-The default is 'off'. reference-bandwidth  Used to determine link cost/metric value relative to
+The default is 'off'.

+  reference-bandwidth  Used to determine link cost/metric value relative to defined reference.
-                       defined reference.

   rfc1583-compatible   RFC1583 compatible

   router-id            BGP router-id for this VRF.
-If "auto", inherit from the
+If "auto", inherit from the global config.
-                       global config.
 This is the default.

 ## nv set vrf <vrf-id> router ospf area <area-id>

 ### Usage